 If you’re involved in a Columbus car accident, you have one opportunity to recover compensation in a personal injury claim (or wrongful death claim if a family member passed away).
 The opportunity to negotiate a settlement in a lawsuit will likely come at an extremely stressful time as you recover from injuries, help a loved one recover, or grieve a devastating loss.

 During this difficult time, you should have a highly experienced Columbus car accident attorney at your side.

-Why Should You Hire a Columbus Car Accident Lawyer
+Why Should I Hire an Attorney After a Car Accident in Columbus, Ohio?

 For a single policyholder, it is difficult to take on a deep-pocketed insurance company without a lawyer.
-For example, industry giant GEICO, the fourth largest insurance company in the US, has more than 17 million policies insuring more than 28 million vehicles, $27 billion in admitted assets, and pays its CEO $230,000 per year.
-The company spends more than $1 billion annually in advertising.
+For example, industry giant GEICO, the fourth-largest insurance company in the US, has more than 17 million policies insuring more than 28 million vehicles, $27 billion in admitted assets, and pays its CEO $230,000 per year.
+The company spends more than $1 billion annually on advertising.
 They are successful because they save money on insurance payouts.

-Adjusters will promise to get the victim paid fast and get a claim wrapped up quickly, possibly even the same day, because they know the victim will be anxious for even a small sum of money.
+Adjusters will promise to get the victim paid fast and get a claim wrapped up quickly, possibly even on the same day, because they know the victim will be anxious for even a small sum of money.
 They also know that the more time passes after an accident, the more likely it is that the victim will rethink the offer and consider getting a lawyer.
-If you have serious injuries, every dollar paid out in an insurance payout matters for your future.
+If you have serious injuries, every dollar paid out by insurance companies matters for your future.

 How We Investigate Columbus Car Accidents

 When it comes to investigating the cause of a car accident, the experienced attorneys at GBM Law order the crash report and immediately get to work on calling and getting sworn statements from important witnesses to secure testimony beneficial to our clients.